Abdul Aziz Dabbagh

 O Allah, O my Lord, by die rank of our master Muhammad the son of Abdullah gather me with our master Muhamad the son of Abdullah in this World before the Next.

-About this litany, Shaykh Abd al-Aziz al-Dabbagh said:
+About this litany, Sidi Abdul Aziz ad-Dabbagh said:

 I persisted in performing this dhikr.
 The first day it was difficult for me and I didn’t complete it until night had fallen.
 But little by little it began to get easier.
 My body grew accustomed to the dhikr so that I’d complete it by noon.
 Then it grew easier for me until I’d complete it by mid-morning.
 Finally, it became so easy I’d complete it by the time the sun had risen.

 Three years following this litany, the shaykh met the Prophet ﷺ.
-When Allah ordained this, he forwarded and oriented his heart and eyes to the Prophetic Light that is between the tomb of our master Muhammad ﷺ in Medina and the barzakh.
-The Prophetic Light kept moving towards Shaykh Abd al-Aziz in Fes until the Prophet Muhammad ﷺ emerged from it.
-At that moment, the Prophet Muhammad ﷺ became the Shaykh of Abd al-Aziz al-Dabbagh.
+When this was ordained by Allah, it is said Sidi Abdul Aziz “forwarded and oriented his heart and eyes to the Prophetic Light that is between the tomb of our master Muhammad ﷺ in Medina and the barzakh.
+The Prophetic Light kept moving towards Shaykh Abdul Aziz in Fes until the Prophet Muhammad ﷺ emerged from it.
+At that moment, the Prophet Muhammad ﷺ became the Shaykh of Abd al-Aziz al-Dabbagh.”

-In contrast to the Shadhili, Khalwati, Naqshabandi and Qadiri Sufi orders which possess a doctrinal transmission (silsila) of a succession of shaykhs back to the Prophet ﷺ, Moulay Abd al-Aziz al-Dabbagh’s silsila went directly to the Prophet Muhammad through al-Khadir, bypassing the early Sufi masters.
+In contrast to the Shadhili, Khalwati, Naqshabandi and Qadiri Sufi orders which possess a doctrinal transmission (silsila) of a succession of shaykhs back to the Prophet ﷺ, Sidi Abdul Aziz ad-Dabbagh’s silsila went directly to the Prophet Muhammad through al-Khidr S, bypassing the early Sufi masters.
 Khadiriyyan Sufism was the Maghribi equivalent of the ‘Uwaysi’ methodology in the Mashriq.

-Despite the fact that Shaykh Abd al-Aziz al-Dabbagh inherited the sirr (secret) of his contemporary Shadhili master Sidi Ahmad ibn Abdallah al-Fasi (d.
+Despite the fact that Sidi Abdul Aziz ad-Dabbagh inherited the sirr (secret) of his contemporary Shadhili master Sidi Ahmad ibn Abdallah al-Fasi (d.
 1723/1129); the indirect master of Moulay al-Arbi Darqawi), his teaching focused on developing spiritual concentration on the “power of light” of the dhat (essence) of the Prophet ﷺ.
 He said:

 The goal of the mystic path is illumination (fath)… Two kinds are distinguished: the normal fath and the ultimate, all-inclusive, al-fath al-kabir… Certainty (tahqiq) and real enlightenment only occur if the mystic passes through all the material and spiritual worlds and is honoured with the wakening vision of the Prophet ﷺ (ru’yat an-nabiyyi yaqadhatan / mushahadatu ad-Dhat sharifa).
 After this experience, he is omniscient and permanently protected against error (ma’asum).
 His knowledge is far superior to that of all others, in particular to that of the theologians and the fuqaha… Attaining fath signifies that the partition between Dhat and Ruh has been removed: the enlightened individual has reached a state like that of the Prophet ﷺ.